sscheib/sscheib.github.io/_posts/2023-05-01-debootstrapping-debian.md

 {% endhighlight %}

-### Optional: Partition another drive to store your (application) data to keep it seperate from the system disk
+### Optional: Partition another drive to store your (application) data to keep it separate from the system disk
 In this case we are just going to partition the whole drive **/dev/sdb** as a single partition using **type 8300**.
 <details>
 <summary><i>Sample</i> output of <b>gdisk</b></summary>